-Alumni Conference as one of the co-chairs.
+(MS 2000) writes, "I have spent the last year working on the St. Lawrence University Geology Alumni Conference as one of the co-chairs.
 We had a very successful conference in September.
 This is a unique event where alums return to campus to connect with students and let them know the type of things they can do with their BS in geology and fill them in on things they wish they had known as a student.
 We had about 40 alums return for two days of talks and panels with the students.
-During the conference I was honored with the William T. Elberty Jr. Medal for service the to the University through direct service and support of the Department of Geology. . . .
-I am also continuing to maintain the web site for the SLU Geology Alumni (http:// it.stlawu.edu/~geoclub/ alumni/).
+During the conference I was honored with the William T. Elberty Jr. Medal for service to the University through direct service and support of the Department of Geology. . . .
+I am also continuing to maintain the web site for the SLU Geoloav Alumni (http:// it.stlawu.edu/~geoclub/ alumni/).
 That is the extent of my geology these days, as I am spending time with my family.
-Scott and I have two girls - Katie, now 4 and Eliza almost 2.
-The keep us pretty busy with school, story time at Phipps, and Kindermusik.
-As a family, music continues to be a high priority and Scott and I are busy with our community Band - the East Winds Symphonic Band.
+Scott and I have two girls - Katie, now 4 and Eliza, almost 2.
+They keep us pretty busy with school, story time at Phipps, and Kindermusik.
+As a family, music continues to be a high priority and Scott and I are busy with our community band - the East Winds Symphonic Band.
 We were just selected to perform at the National Convention of the Association of Concert Bands in Corning NY.
 It promises to be an exciting time.
 We also continue to work on an organization that we created with another area musician - the Southwestern Pennsylvania Band Partners.
-This organization serves to connect regional community bands and to highlight and promote community music in Southwestern PA."
+This organization serves to connect regional community bands and to highlight and promote community music in Southwestern PA.'

 Please use the enclosed postage paid envelope to let us know how you're doing.
 Plus, we'll include your news in the next newsletter.

-Isotope Study Links Nitrates to Power Plants Recently hired Assistant Professor Emily Elliott (see cover story) has completed an unprecedented survey of the isotopic composition of nitrate in rainwater throughout the northeastern U.S. Atmospheric nitrate deposition is a key contributor to acidification of streams and soils, forest decline, coastal water algal blooms, and ozone and particulate matter formation.
+Isotope Study Links Nitrates to Power Plants

+Recently hired Assistant Professor Emily Elliott (see cover story) has completed an unprecedented survey of the isotopic composition of nitrate in rainwater throughout the northeastern U.S. Atmospheric nitrate deposition is a key contributor to acidification of streams and soils, forest decline, coastal water algal blooms, and ozone and particulate matter formation.
 The results, published in Environmental Science & Technology (v.
-41, pp. 7661-7667), demonstrate that the isotopic composition of nitrate isotopes in precipitation is directly related to contributions from power plants.
-In fact, her results indicate that nitrogen isotopes may be a better tool that commonly used concentrations of nitrate. sulfate, and pH in precipitation for assessing the source of nitrate in rainwater.
-Based on these results, Dr. Elliott suggests that isotopic monitoring of precipitation may be an effective way to monitoring long-term reductions in power plant NOx pollution, as required by the Clean Air Act and the Clean Air Interstate Rule.
+41, pp. 7661-7667), demonstrate that the isotopic composition of nitrate in precipitation is directly related to contributions from power plants.
+In fact, her results indicate that nitrogen isotopes may be a better tool than commonly used concentrations of nitrate, sulfate, and pH in precipitation for assessing the source of nitrate in rainwater.
+Based on these results.
+Dr. Elliott suggests that isotopic monitoring of precipitation may be an effective way to monitor long-term reductions in power plant NOx pollution, as required by the Clean Air Act and the Clean Air Interstate Rule.
 Additional data from her study illustrate that monitoring networks need to be expanded to incorporate sites in urban areas, to capture the influence of roadway NOx pollution.
-As part of building her research program, Dr. Elliott is developing plans to establish a precipitation chemistry monitoring site in Pittsburgh, which will be one of only several urban precipitation monitor-
+As part of building her research program, Dr. Elliott is developing plans to establish a precipitation chemistry monitoring site in Pittsburgh, which will be one of only several urban precipitation monitoring sites nationwide.